p2pu/course-in-a-box/start/_posts/2000-01-01-your-own-course.markdown

 During this course you will be working on the version you forked and by the end of this course your own course should be ready!

 ## Possible error: pages not displayed
 You can get an email after forking the repository with the following message: "The page build failed with the following error: Page build failed".
-To solve this issues, you have to [enable the automatic page generator](https://help.github.com/articles/creating-pages-with-the-automatic-generator) on your repository.
+To solve this issue, check you have [enabled the automatic page generator](https://help.github.com/articles/creating-pages-with-the-automatic-generator) on your repository.
+Another possible cause would be a missing whitespace in your newly added content.
+Double check it and commit again to trigger page generation.

-To do so, click on the settings button on the right hand side and select the

 ## Update your course landing page